A-Trav/Automated-AMT/README.md

 ## Environment Configuration

 The application has been produced with the applications required .env file.
 However, all secrets have been left blank.
-In order to run this application please contact the developer in order for to retrieve a set of unique secrets for your local application.
+In order to run this application, please contact the developer to retrieve a set of unique secrets for your local application.

 ## Running Tests